Solving Linear Equations

 As discussed in the previous chapter, we perform eliminations and row exchanges on $A$ to obtain $U$ which is an upper triangular matrix.

-$E_{21}$ is a matrix that converts $2^{nd}$ row and $1^{st}$ column to 0.
+Here, $E_{21}$ is an elimination matrix that converts $2^{nd}$ row and $1^{st}$ column to 0.

 \[E_{32}.E_{31}.E_{21} = E\] \[E.A = U\]Where $U$ is the upper triangular matrix.